Hamburg Area High School Clubs 2023-2024

 Student Council is responsible for activities like Homecoming, pep rallies, spirit weeks, the Holiday Dance, and various fundraisers throughout the year.
 The purpose of the club is to promote school spirit and provide fun, safe ways for the student body to interact, get involved, volunteer to help others in the district, and to be the student leaders and role models.

-The Talon Time crew meets each morning in Advisory period to produce the morning announcements for the school.
-If you like production, camera work, anchoring, or serving your community with information and a positive attitude, then see Mrs. Eshbach to join Talon Time.
+The TV Studio crew meets each morning in Advisory period to produce the morning announcements for the school.
+If you like production, camera work, anchoring, or serving your community with information and a positive attitude, then see Mrs. Eshbach to join.

 Tri M – Mrs. Jackson, Mrs. Dowd, Mrs. Kline